Tokaido Shinkansen Timetable

 The last service from Tokyo Station to Shin-Osaka Station departs at 21:24 and stops at Nagoya at 22:58, Kyoto at 23:32 and reaches Shin-Osaka Station at 23:45.

 Services from Osaka to Tokyo are just as regular, with all trains stopping at Kyoto and Nagoya.
 For details, refer to the following page for the Tokaido Shinkansen timetable.

-The earliest service from Shin-Osaka Station to Tokyo Station, departs at 06:00 and stops at Kyoto at 06:14, Nagoya at 06:48 and reaches Tokyo Station at 08:23.
-There is also a separate service departing Nagoya Station at 06:20 and arriving at Tokyo Station at 08:15.
+The earliest service from Shin-Osaka Station to Tokyo Station, departs at 06:00 and stops at Kyoto at 06:14, Nagoya at 06:49 and reaches Tokyo Station at 08:23.

 TOKAIDO SHINKANSEN LINE MAP